Logo

 PLEASE NOTE : Once children reach the 2A Carol Matz book, a FULL size digital piano or acoustic piano is essential to manage the music as they will need all 88 keys.

-Josie Hua performing "Fantasia no. 2 in D minor" by Telemann
+Josie Hua performing "Fantasia no. 2 in D minor" by Telemann.
+Jan 2024

 Syon Davison performing "Get Smart" by Irving Szathmary arr.
 Elissa Milne